 Session 1: Building a Regional digital economy at the interplay of governments & businesses

-This panel shall discuss the challenges of building a regional Digital Economy and successfully adopting data-driven business models and use cases to drive the region’s path towards the digital era.
-Against this background, the panel shall address the role of governments and businesses to ensure a Digital Economy that benefits consumers and creates economic prosperity in the region.
+This panel discussed the challenges of building a regional Digital Economy and successfully adopting data-driven business models and use cases to drive the region’s path towards the digital era.
+Against this background, the panel addressed the role of governments and businesses to ensure a Digital Economy that benefits consumers and creates economic prosperity in the region.
 Which political initiatives need to be tackled jointly and unilaterally by the local governments?
 What are the relevant regional and local obstacles?
 How can governments stimulate innovation in the region and where does the private sector come in?
-The panel will present best practice policies and regulations from Serbia and North Macedonia.
-The importance of the private sector for the development and progress of the digital economy in the region and new digital business models will be closely examined.
-Inputs will be also provided by the Chambers Investment Forum, the voice of the Western Balkan`s business community with strategies to influence policy-making.
+The panel presented best practice policies and regulations from Serbia and North Macedonia.
+The importance of the private sector for the development and progress of the digital economy in the region and new digital business models was closely examined.
+Inputs were also provided by the Chambers Investment Forum, the voice of the Western Balkan`s business community with strategies to influence policy-making.

 27 oct.
 2020 time:14:45 pm – 15:30 pm CET

 Session 2: Digital Transformation for the Public Sector and Innovative Practice (RESPA)

 Moderated by: Mr. Goran Pastrovic, ReSPA Programme Manager and Ms. Lejla Sadiku, Programme Specialist, Innovation, UNDP Regional Bureau for Europe and Central Asia

 Mr. Vladimir Vulic, Multisectoral analysis of the WB administrations in the situation of COVID-19, ReSPA Senior eGovernment expert and Co-founder of Digitalizuj.ME;

 Ms. Nadica Dujovic, ReSPA Senior Expert in Communications, Role of Crisis Communications in the pandemic situation;